Mid Century modern furniture

 From Bauhaus style came International, which focused on stripping extra ornaments in favor of showcasing sleek, organic curves and clean lines while still maintaining a formal tone.

-Looking to make your space feel like Don Draper's?
-Here's some of the main aspects that defines Mid Century Modern:
+Looking to make your space feel like a Frank Lloyd Wright house?
+Here's some of the main aspects that defines-Mid Century Modern:

 - An emphasis on functionality.
 The form will follow the function.